 The International Trade Law course will look firstly at the emergence from the General Agreement on Tariffs and Trade (GATT) of the new World Trade Organisation (WTO).
 Students will cover the enormous implications of the change in the legal order for international trade and will study in considerable detail the dispute settlement body rules and look at the overall structure of the WTO.
-The students will be exposed to trying to understand the conflicts that have arisen surrounding globalisation and trade liberalisation and the role that the WTO should have, or could play in resolving these serious conflicts.
+The students will be exposed to the conflicts that have arisen surrounding globalisation and trade liberalisation and the role that the WTO should have, or could play in resolving these serious conflicts.

-- the rights under the WTO which are examined through a number of cases in which the interpretation of the dispute settlement rules has been developed, - the students will then be brought through a number of the underlying WTO agreements including the general agreement on trade and tariffs, - the General Agreement on Trade in Services, TRIPS (i.e., the trade-related aspects of intellectual property rights) and the agreement on agriculture, - the agreement on technical barriers to trade, - the basic telecommunications agreement, - the government procurement agreement, - the agreement on subsidies and countervailing measures.
+- the rights under the WTO which are examined through a number of cases in which the interpretation of the dispute settlement rules has been developed; - the students will then be brought through a number of the underlying WTO agreements including the general agreement on trade and tariffs; - the General Agreement on Trade in Services, TRIPS (i.e., the trade-related aspects of intellectual property rights) and the agreement on agriculture; - the agreement on technical barriers to trade; - the basic telecommunications agreement;